awesomeRoo/cupid/README.md

 All source code and the README's, complete with spelling errors (there was no spell checking in Turbo Pascal in 1990) are included.
 A release with fully funcational exe files that will run in DOSBOX is also provided.

-For context, this program was written on a 1987-era IBM PS/2 Model 30, with 640KB of RAM and a 20MB hard disk.
+For context, this program was written on a 1987-era IBM PS/2 Model 30, with 640KB of RAM and a 20MB hard disk and an 8MHz 8086 CPU.
 There was no internet at the time.
 Any communication we were lucky enough to have was via a telephone modem at 19,200 bps to a local BBS (buliten board system).

 Dr. Morton Nadler was the professor of the class.
 Each student was required to submit a *unique* final project; no two students could work on a project teogether, nor could two students submit a substantianlly similar project.
 Chess was not allowed at all as a final project.
+We had complete freedom in programming language selection.
+At this point in college, I had used BASIC, FORTRAN, COBOL, Lisp, PROLOG, C, Pascal, 8085 assembly and 68000 assembly.
+I selected Pascal as my language of choice; it was like the Python of the era.
+Pascal had good string processing capability and was easier to debug than C. I found the "real" AI languages like Lisp and PROLOG to be horribly abstract.
+It is not wonder that my first job was as an embedded assembly language programmer at IBM.

 For more background, and details of this project, check out my blog at [zeisz.com](https://www.zeisz.com)